 The law in relation to dealing with divorce and the financial matters that arise from a divorce can vary from jurisdiction to jurisdiction.
-Therefore it is vital to get legal advice from all jurisdictions that could be a feature in a divorce in order to make the best decision for your case in terms of which jurisdiction you issue your divorce and financial application in if the financial matters are unresolved.
+Therefore it is vital to get legal advice from all jurisdictions that could be a feature in a divorce in order to make the best decision for your case in terms of which jurisdiction you issue your divorce and financial application.

 In this particular case, the Husband and Wife had been living in Scotland while they were married and when they separated.
 After they separated the Husband remained living in Scotland and the Wife left the family home and moved to London, England.
 The Wife issued a divorce petition in the English jurisdiction but the Husband contested this on the basis he wanted the proceedings to be issued under Scottish jurisdiction.
 The Wife then made an application for interim spousal maintenance (a monthly maintenance claim from the Husband’s income paid to her to meet her interim needs/outgoings) and also included a claim for the Husband to pay towards her legal fees.

 The Wife’s divorce petition within the English jurisdiction was dismissed as both parties agreed that they last lived together as a married couple in Scotland and that was where the matrimonial home was located.

 The Husband then made an application to try and pause the Wife’s application for maintenance as he wanted to challenge the application being dealt with under the English jurisdiction.